lexibank/tlopo/out/vol3/chapter7.md

 <a id="s-4-4"></a>

-## 4.4.
+### 4.4.
 Dracontomelon dao (syn.
 D. mangiferum, D. edule), New Guinea walnut, Dragon plum, TP man, Bnakatambol (Anacardiaceae)

 Figure 7.3 Dracontomelon dao, New Guinea Walnut.

 The New Guinea walnut tree, Dracontomelon dao, is massive, usually reaching 30-35 m, and occasionally 50 m, in height.
-It has large buttresses and above the buttresses often has a cir- cumference of 3-5 m.
+It has large buttresses and above the buttresses often has a circumference of 3-5 m.
 At a height of about 7-10 m the trunk divides into a pair of large branches.
 Each of them continues to divide upwards and sideways recursively to form a large umbrella-shaped crown.
 The leaves are made up of 6 to 10 leaflets with a smooth edge (Figure 7.3 ).
 The fruit are small, 2-3 cm in diameter, and have five flecks around them.
 The small amount of flesh around the flattened seed is edible but tart and is consumed fresh ([Peekel 1984](../references.md#source-Peekel1984): 323, [French 1986](../references.md#source-French1986): 238).
-Dra- contomelon dao occurs from SE Asia to the Solomons ([Walter & Sam 2002](../references.md#source-WalterandSam2002): 158).
+Dracontomelon dao occurs from SE Asia to the Solomons ([Walter & Sam 2002](../references.md#source-WalterandSam2002): 158).

 Bourke (in pneparation, n.d.) writes that although D. dao was traditionally a significant fruit in the area around Madang, it is unimportant or absent elsewhere in the lowlands of New Guinea.
-Places where it is recorded as being eaten are the Schouten Islands off the mouth of the Sepik River, some of the small islands in the Admiralties, some islands in SE Papua, the Duke of York Islands (between New Britain and New Ire- land), Nissan Island (between New Ireland and Bougainville) and Bougainville.
+Places where it is recorded as being eaten are the Schouten Islands off the mouth of the Sepik River, some of the small islands in the Admiralties, some islands in SE Papua, the Duke of York Islands (between New Britain and New Ireland), Nissan Island (between New Ireland and Bougainville) and Bougainville.
 The only report of cultivation comes from French, who says it is sometimes planted from seed.

 Two terms are reconstructable: POc &ast;raqu(p) and PNCV &ast;katabola.
 The final bracketed &ast;-p of &ast;raqu(p) is added to take account of th1e final consonants of the Patpatar and Tolai reflexes.
 However, there are no known non-Oceanic reflexes of &ast;-p.
 The PCP &ast;tawa-raqu 'Dracontomelon vitiense' contains a reflex of POc &ast;tawan 'Pometia pinnata' (ch.
-11, [§3.5](#s-3-5)) as its first element, as the fruits of the two plants are similar in appearance ([Geraghty 2004](../references.md#source-Geraghty2004): 80).
+11, §3.5) as its first element, as the fruits of the two plants are similar in appearance ([Geraghty 2004](../references.md#source-Geraghty2004): 80).

 <table>
 <tr>